leggedrobotics/raw_image_pipeline/README.md

-# Alphasense RSL
+# RAW Image Pipeline

-Image processing utilities used for the Alphasense Core unit or other cameras that provide RAW data.
+Image processing utilities used for cameras that provide RAW data, such as the Alphasense Core unit.

 **Maintainers:** Matias Mattamala (matias@robots.ox.ac.uk)